archondigital/archondigital.github.io/_posts/2015-02-14-killing-in-the-name-of.md

 Like everyone else, I grieve for our fallen heroes.
 They did not deserve to die that way.
 I too, like everyone else, want the truth to come out.
 I want justice, but not at the expense of the lives of more innocent people.
 Not through war, we've had enough of that in the south.
 I can understand and even sympathize with the widowed, the children and families of our fallen heroes.
 They have every right to call for blood, every right to call for justice.

 But for "men of faith" to call for war?
-I find it disgusting and hypocritical of the Christian faith that you proudly profess.
+I find it disgusting and hypocritical of the Christian faith that you proudly profess to be part of.

 <blockquote>
 	<p class="lead">